arbor-sim/arbor/example/dryrun/readme.md

     The total number of cells in the model = num-cells-per-rank * num-ranks.
   * `duration`: the length of the simulated time interval, in ms.
-  * `fan-in`: the number of incoming connections on each cell.
   * `min-delay`: the minimum delay of the network.

-  * `spike-frequency`: frequency of the independent Poisson processes that generate spikes for each cell.
-  * `realtime-ratio`: the ratio between time taken to advance a single cell in the simulation and the simulated time.
-For example, a value of 1 indicates that the cell is simulated in real time, while a value of 0.1 indicates that 10s can be simulated in a single second.
+In addition, these parameters for the synthetic benchmark cell are
+understood:
+  * `depth`: number of levels, excluding soma (default: 5)
+  * `branch-probs`: Probability of a branch occuring (default: 1-0.5).
+  * `compartments`: Compartment count on a branch (default: 20-2).
+  * `lengths`: Length of branch in μm (default: 200-20).
+  * `synapses`: The number of synapses per cell (default: 1).

+Parameters given as ranges will take on the first value at the soma and the second at the leaves, values in between will be interpolated linearly.

-The network is randomly connected with no self-connections and `fan-in` incoming connections on each cell, with every connection having delay of `min-delay`.
+The network is randomly connected with no self-connections, with every connection having delay of `min-delay`.